jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 120KD Provisional tax instalments in transitional years
 (1) For a transitional year to which schedule 3, part B of the Income Tax Act 2007 applies, the residual income tax of a provisional taxpayer, other than a person to whom section 120KE(1) or (3) applies, is due and payable as determined under sections RC 21 to RC 24 of the Income Tax Act 2007.
 (2) A provisional taxpayer in a transitional year is liable for use of money interest for unpaid tax in relation to the instalments of provisional tax payable in the months set out in schedule 3, part B of the Income Tax Act 2007.
 The date interest starts is the day after the day on which payment of the instalment is due under section RC 21 of that Act.
-(3) For the purposes of calculating the amount of interest due in relation to an instalment of provisional tax other than a final instalment, the amount of residual income tax payable on the instalment date is calculated using the formula— residual income tax × instalment period months in transitional year
+(3) For the purposes of calculating the amount of interest due in relation to an instalment of provisional tax other than a final instalment, the amount of residual income tax payable on the instalment date is calculated using the formula—residual income tax × instalment periodmonths in transitional year
 (4) In the formula, the instalment period is either (a) 4, for provisional taxpayers who pay on the equivalent of instalment dates B, D, and F; or (b) 6, for provisional taxpayers who pay on the equivalent of instalment dates C and F.